yulya3102/agda-asm/Intro.md

 as development tools (toolchains), because errors in toolchains are especially hard to find.
-Moreover, toolchains are commonly used even in those areas where the cost of failure is extremely high.
+Moreover, toolchains are commonly used even in those areas where the cost of failure is extremely high such as avionics or nuclear reactor control systems.

 Efforts are being made to develop verified toolchains, but it is still far from creation of completely reliable development tools.
 For example, VeLLVM
 \citep{vellvm} formalizes LLVM intermediate language and performs formally correct optimizations.
-Another project, CompCert \citep{compcert}, is closer to realistic toolchains: it's a compiler of the C language that performs optimizations which are proven to preserve the semantics of the compiled program.
+Another project, CompCert \citep{compcert}, is closer to realistic toolchains: it is a compiler of the C language that performs optimizations which are proven to preserve the semantics of the compiled program.
 However, even CompCert does not cover all steps of
-compilation: it uses a system linker which is not verified.
+compilation: for example, it uses a system linker which is not verified.

-The linker might seem to be quite a simple program and it's hard to make a mistake in its code.
+The linker might seem to be quite a simple program and it is hard to make a mistake in its code.
 Probably, it has been that way until link-time optimizations appeared.
 These optimizations make program logic more complex, making it possible to introduce a bug in linker's source code.